AnaadiAI/kalanjiyam/docs/installation.rst

 Data dependencies
 -----------------

-The `ambuda` repo doesn't contain any of the texts, dictionaries, or parse data that we serve on our library.
+The `kalanjiyam` repo doesn't contain any of the texts, dictionaries, or parse data that we serve on our library.
 To install this data, we run different **seed scripts** that fetch the data we need from the Internet.